waynieack/HikvisionZM/README.md

 ##### ZoneMinder Camera Settings (DS-2CD2332-I):
 - General Tab
 - - Name: Camera1_mol-
-- - Source Type: Remote
-- Source Tab
-- - Remote Protocol: RSTP
-- - Remote Method: RTP/RSTP
-- - Remote Host Name: user:pass@192.168.1.1
-- - Remote Host Port:554
-- - Remote Host Path: /Streaming/Channels/1
-- - Target Colorspace: 24 bit
-- - Capture Width (pixels): 1920
-- - Capture Height (pixels): 1080

-NOTE - If your camera will only work with FFMpeg, the code now checks for the FFMpeg setting and pulls the username and password from the Path field.
-The Path format should be: rtsp://username:password@192.168.1.10:554/Streaming/Channels/1

 ##### Monit:
 For starting and stopping the script, I use monit.
 It also does a good job for ZM and mysql.